microsoft/WhatTheHack/000-HowToHack/WTH-HowToHostAHack.md

 # How to Host a What The Hack

 We've structured the What The Hack format to make it easy to deliver to students both in person and virtually.
-The following are instructions, tips and tricks to hosting your own What The Hack and have it go off without a hitch.
+The following are instructions, tips and tricks to hosting your own What The Hack event and have it go off without a hitch.
+You may choose to adopt as much or little as you would like.
+This guidance has been cobbled together from experience based on what has worked before.

 With the Covid-19 pandemic, virtual events will be the way of the future for some time.
 Participating in a team-based hands-on event virtually may be a new concept for many.
 However, we have found that virtual WTH events are often more collaborative than a traditional in-person event!